jasasonc/FatigueDS/docs/source/getting_started.rst

     import FatigueDS

-Creating a SpecificationDevelopment object
+Creating a Spectrum object
 -------------------------------------------

-To calculate the Extreme Response Spectrum (ERS) and Fatigue Damage Spectrum (FDS), a SpecificationDevelopment object must be created.
+To calculate the Extreme Response Spectrum (ERS) and Fatigue Damage Spectrum (FDS), a Spectrum object must be created.
 The object is created by providing the frequency range and damping ratio.
 Frequency range ``freq_data`` is defined by a tuple (``f0_start``, ``f0_stop``, ``f0_step``) in Hz and sets the frequency points where the ERS and FDS will be calculated.
 Alternatively, a frequency vector (array) can be passed as input.
 Damping ratio ``damp`` is a float value between 0 and 1.

 .. code-block:: python

-    sd = FatigueDS.SpecificationDevelopment(freq_data=(f0_start, f0_stop, f0_step), damp)
+    sd = FatigueDS.Spectrum(freq_data=(f0_start, f0_stop, f0_step), damp)

     # or

-    sd = FatigueDS.SpecificationDevelopment(freq_vector, damp)
+    sd = FatigueDS.Spectrum(freq_vector, damp)

 Setting the load signal